AdobeDocs/experience-manager-cloud-service.pt-BR/help/release-notes/aem-cloud-changes.md

 >[!CONTEXTUALHELP]
 >id="aem_cloud_notable_changes"
->title="Alterações importantes no AEM como Cloud Service"
+>title="Alterações importantes no AEM as a Cloud Service"
->abstract="Nesta guia, é possível visualizar o conteúdo que ajudará você a entender as diferenças entre AEM no local ou no Adobe Managed Services, em comparação ao AEM como Cloud Service."
+>abstract="Nesta guia, é possível visualizar o conteúdo que o ajudará a entender as diferenças entre o AEM no local, ou no Adobe Managed Services, e o AEM as a Cloud Service."
->additional-url="https://video.tv.adobe.com/v/330543" text="Evolução do AEM como Cloud Service"
+>additional-url="https://video.tv.adobe.com/v/330543" text="Evolução do AEM as a Cloud Service"

 >[!NOTE]